Timor-Leste Defence Force: Foreign defence relations

 Timor-Leste and Indonesia have sought to build friendly relations since 2002.
 While movements of people and drug smuggling across their international border has caused tensions, both countries have worked with the UN to improve the security situation in the region.
 The East Timorese and Indonesian governments signed a defence agreement in August 2011 which aims to improve co-operation between their national militaries.
-The Timor-Leste–Indonesia Defense Joint Committee was also established at this time to monitor the agreement's implementation.
+The Timor-Leste–Indonesia Defense Joint Committee was also established at this time to monitor the agreement's implementation..
+Additionally, in July of 2026 four cadets (taruna) from Timor-Leste completed their initial education and training program with the Indonesian National Armed Forces Akademi TNI, participating alongside 898 total Indonesian cadets in official graduation and closing ceremonies.

 Timor-Leste ratified the Nuclear Non-Proliferation Treaty, Biological and Toxin Weapons Convention and Chemical Weapons Convention in 2003.
 The East Timorese Government has no plans to acquire nuclear, biological or chemical weapons.
-The country also became a party to the Ottawa Treaty, which bans anti-personnel mines, in 2003.
+The country also became a party to the Ottawa Treaty, which bans anti-personnel mines, in 2003..

 The East Timorese Government and F-FDTL are interested in deploying elements of the force on international peacekeeping missions.
 This is motivated by a desire to "give back to the international community".
 A platoon of 12 engineers was deployed to Lebanon between February and May 2012 as an element of a Portuguese unit which was serving with the United Nations Interim Force in Lebanon.
 Small numbers of F-FDTL specialists have been posted to the United Nations Mission in South Sudan (UNMISS) between 2011 and 2016 and since early 2020.
 For instance, three F-FDTL members served as observers with UNMISS in 2016.
 As of 2020, the F-FDTL was preparing plans to make larger peacekeeping deployments and Australia and Portugal were providing training for such missions.